Nemipune/dotfiles/README.md

 I'm using [Toml Bombadil](https://github.com/oknozor/toml-bombadilhttps://github.com/oknozor/toml-bombadil) to sync everything up and now that I understand a bit better how everything works (my first time using a program like this) I should progressively add more and more stuff here.

 ## What is currently here ?
+- **WM :** Config files for various components of my window manager (currently i3)
     - **i3 :** the basig config file for i3, I haven't touched it that much but I plan to change some things like starting certain apps in a specific workspace or in the scratchpad.
     - **polybar-themes :** I'm keeping the Hack theme as is for now as I like the aesthetics, but I'll probably tweak a thing or two and add custom modules.
 - **bash config :** Nothing too fancy, just some custom ls commands and a colorisation of my prompt
+- **conf :** The kinda stuff you find under ~/.config/, for various softs that I use regularly (or are a pain the \*ss to configure)
+- **scripts :** Shell scripts, nothing more to say

 ## Notes